senaps/dotfiles/README.md

-this is the settings file for my pycharm community edition.
+## settings file

-Note that these settings heavily use emacs keybindings! :)
+settings for pycharm, vim, emacs and vscode, shell codes and stuff...